ninjafiveo/Codecademy_Git_and_GitHub/2_Basic_Git_Workflow/4_Learn_Git_Quiz/learn_git_quiz.md

 git commit -m Add new scene to screenplay
 ```

-A. The commit message should be in all caps
+A. The commit message should be in all caps<br>
-B. The “-m” option goes before the word “commit”
+B. The “-m” option goes before the word “commit”<br>
-C. The commit message lacks quotation marks
+C. The commit message lacks quotation marks<br>
-D. The “-m” option is not necessary here
+D. The “-m” option is not necessary here<br>

 Answer: C. The commit message lacks quotation marks

 # Q8: What is the purpose of Git’s staging area?

-A. To stage file changes for a commit
+A. To stage file changes for a commit<br>
-B. To list notes about your project
+B. To list notes about your project<br>
-C. To list files you don’t want Git to track
+C. To list files you don’t want Git to track<br>
-D. To show a list of your project’s commits
+D. To show a list of your project’s commits<br>

 Answer: A. To stage file changes for a commit

 # Q9: Where in Git do you typically create, edit, delete, and organize project files?

-A. The .gitignore directory
+A. The .gitignore directory<br>
-B. The initialize folder
+B. The initialize folder<br>
-C. The working directory
+C. The working directory<br>
-D. The staging area
+D. The staging area<br>

 Answer: B. The initialize folder